When Drive Meets a Wall

 The Chemistry of Motivation

 Dopamine isn’t about pleasure—it’s about pursuit.
 Dopamine spikes when individuals anticipate accomplishment or reward, not when they achieve it.
-Neuroscientists call this the “anticipatory reward system,” and it forms the biological foundation of drive.
-According to Volkow (2019), disruptions in this anticipatory signaling contribute to motivational decline even when external conditions remain favorable.
+Neuroscientists call this the “anticipatory reward system,” and it forms the biological foundation of drive, the subject Dr. Ceruto unpacks in her book, The Dopamine Code.
+Disruptions in this anticipatory signaling contribute to motivational decline even when external conditions remain favorable.

 To revive motivation, professionals need to create consistent novelty and meaningful challenges.
 Micro-goals, intermittent rewards, and exposure to learning opportunities revitalize dopamine production.
 The more individuals stretch just beyond their comfort zone, the stronger the brain’s motivation circuitry becomes.